bee42/crun-wasm/README.md

-# Use different Container Runtimes inside the same POD - CRUN with WASMedge
+# Utilize a polyglot container runtime for your pods

+We want combine CRUN with WASM plugins to use process container side by side with wasm modules.

 ## Once upon a time